VezertVezert

 Real User Behavior vs Pre-Launch Assumptions

-Common deviations between assumptions and reality include:
+Common gaps between assumptions and reality:

 • Unexpected drop-off points in forms and checkout flows